The Distributed Data Model

 Tools

-As Rhino serves as both the 'input' and 'output' for the various Grasshopper scripts, utilizing 'baking' and ‘layer reading’ type components can greatly simplify and streamline the process.
+As Rhino is the 'input' and 'output' for the various Grasshopper scripts, utilizing 'baking' and ‘layer reading’ type components can greatly simplify the process.

-With that in mind, I would like to recommend two tools that specifically focus on these aspects.
+With that in mind, I recommend two tools that specifically focus on the data interaction between Grasshopper and Rhino.
 But, there are many other tools available on the internet that can help with this.

 Elefront

-Elefront is a plugin that focuses on the data interaction between Grasshopper and Rhino.
+Elefront is a plugin focusing on the data interaction between Grasshopper and Rhino.
 Letting you seamlessly bake to Rhino, read from Rhino layers and more.

-In fact, this plugin was used in a significant showcase for the distributed data model, when the architect company, Zaha Hadid, used this data model to design the Morpheus Hotel.
+In fact, this plugin was used in a significant showcase for the distributed data model, when the architect company, Zaha Hadid, used this data model to design the Morpheus Hotel in Macau.
 You can read more about it here.

 Elefront is one of the most useful plugins in the distributed data model because it lets you programmatically read and write to Rhino.